Creating a Remote Server Configuration

 SFTP: choose this option to have PhpStorm access the server via the SFTP file transfer protocol.

 FTPS: choose this option to have PhpStorm access the server via the FTP file transfer protocol over SSL (the FTPS extension).

-Click the Use as Default toolbar button to have PhpStorm silently apply the current configuration in the following cases:
+Click the Use as Default to have PhpStorm silently apply the current configuration in the following cases:

-To login in a regular mode, specify the login in the User name text box.
+To login in a regular mode, specify the login in the User name field.

 To enable anonymous access to the server with your email address as password, select the Login as anonymous checkbox.

 Specify the way to authenticate to the server: